TeogopK/Playing-Cards-Object-Detection/data/README.md

 #### Notes

 - To use the datasets, one may need to replace the relative paths provided in the `data.yaml` file.
+- The provided`test.yaml` files have the same structure as the `data.yaml` ones but are used to execute the model on the test set.
+This is done by replacing the path to the validation set with the path to the test set.
 - All model runs has old project structure datasets path in the *args* configuration file.